For daily wit & wisdom, sign up for the Almanac newsletter.

 Do you plan to celebrate with a feast?
 Perhaps try including this curried Kwanzaa stew.

 The Kiswahili phrase Habari gani—meaning “What is the news?”—is used as a greeting among family and friends.
-(The response to this phrase should be whichever of the seven principles is associated with the current day.)
+(The response to this phrase should be one of the seven principles associated with that day.)

 If you observe Kwanzaa, please share your traditions below!